 c) the Geneva Declaration of Principles and the Geneva Plan of Action, adopted in 2003, and the Tunis Commitment and the Tunis Agenda for the Information Society, adopted in 2005, all of which were endorsed by the United Nations General Assembly (UNGA);

-d) Resolution 101 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Internet Protocol-based networks;
+d) Resolution 101 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Internet Protocol-based networks and other related Resolutions, such as Resolution 102 (Rev. Dubai, 2018) and Resolution 180 (Rev. Dubai, 2018);

-e) [Resolution 102 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses];

-f) Resolution 130 (Rev. Dubai, 2018) of the Plenipotentiary Conference, Strengthening the role of ITU in building confidence and security in the use of information and communication technologies;
+e) Resolution 130 (Rev. Dubai, 2018) of the Plenipotentiary Conference, Strengthening the role of ITU in building confidence and security in the use of information and communication technologies;

-g) Resolution 137 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on next-generation network deployment in developing countries;h) Resolution 200 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT;
+f) Resolution 137 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on next-generation network deployment in developing countries;g) Resolution 200 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT;

-i) Resolution 203 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on connectivity to broadband networks,
+h) Resolution 203 (Rev. Dubai, 2018) of the ITU Plenipotentiary Conference, on connectivity to broadband networks,

 recognising